Find Affordable College Courses

 Fairfield, CT

-With a ranking of #8, Fairfield University did quite well on this year’s best schools for biomedical engineering students working on their bachelor’s degree.
-Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit school with a medium-sized student population.
+Fairfield University did quite well in this year’s ranking of the best places for biomedical engineering students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit college with a moderately-sized student population.

-Read full report on Biomedical Engineering at Fairfield University
+Full Biomedical Engineering at Fairfield University Report

-University of Connecticut ranked #9 on this year’s Best Biomedical Engineering Bachelor’s Degree Schools in the New England Region list.
+With a ranking of #9, University of Connecticut did quite well on this year’s best schools for biomedical engineering students working on their bachelor’s degree.
 Located in the large suburb of Storrs, UCONN is a public college with a fairly large student population.

 The average monthly payment of a loan this size is about $490, assuming that the borrower is on a 10-year repayment plan.